odpi/egeria/open-metadata-resources/open-metadata-deployment/docker/egeria/README.md

 ### Self-build dockerfile

-This dockerfile will also build egeria itself - so no seperate steps are needed.
+This dockerfile will also build egeria itself - so no separate steps are needed.
 Simply run the dockerfile directly and it will extract egeria source & build it within the container.

 Run `docker build -t egeria:myversion -f Dockerfile.selfbuild .`